fraserdominicdavid/geotech-pandas/docs/index.rst

       The reference guide contains a detailed description of the functions, modules, and objects included in geotech-pandas.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

+    .. grid-item-card:: Column Reference
+      :link: column-reference/index
+      :link-type: doc

+      :material-regular:`view_column;5em`
+      ^^^

+      The column reference contains general information about the columns used in geotech-pandas.
+      The reference provides the description, unit, and expected dtype for each column.

     .. grid-item-card:: Contribution
       :link: contribution/index